lazydevyo/PSVitaPlay/README.md

 2. Connect your PSVita to mic-in or audio-in input on your computer.
 For the app to recognize which audio input is from your PSVita go to your Sound Settings then recording find which is your Vita for example "Microphone Line-In Front" or "Audio Line-In Rear" double click and rename it by adding the suffix or prefix "PSVita" so it should be like "Audio Line-In Rear PSVita".
 Theres a big change your computer has Realtek audio interface so it doesn't matter if you connect it to mic input (Pink) or line-in input (Blue) just in case you connect it to the mic input make sure you pick the mic input to work as line in input from the Realtek panel beacuse mic input is to sensitive and the sound would be loud.
 3. Start the PSVitaDock and Enjoy!

+Shortcuts:
+Enter(Return key): Shows up "Options menu".
+ESC (Escape): Goes fullscreen or windowed.
+TAB: Changes quality from HQ To smooth or vice-versa.

+In case you have any problem i added a PDF file with all the errors and solutions.